 - Original game: Street Fighter (1987) / [Street Fighter II (1991)]

-Sure, we love Jean-Claude Van Damme, who doesn't?
+Sure, we love Jean-Claude Van Damme and Kylie, who doesn't?
 But their appearance in the movie adaptation of Street Fighter - which is loosely based on the original late 80s game, but only green-lit following the 1991 sequel blowing up as a mega-hit arcade smasher - can't help it from being the rigid, unimaginative disaster that it is.
 There's basically nothing to save it.
 OK, except maybe for 90s Kylie.

 - Release date: 2016 / Director: Justin Kurzel